Brussels Sprouts Recipes

 Bubble and Squeak is a famous (or infamous) supper made from leftovers of the Sunday lunch.
 As such, it may be questionable if it should qualify as one of my list of Brussels sprouts recipes.

-For me, it defintiely should.
+For me, it definitely should.
 Bubble and Squeak is a thrifty way to use up leftovers so nothing goes to waste.
 It can easily feed a crowd.
 And it's tasty.
 So much so that I go to the trouble of cooking extra sprouts if I want to make bubble and squeak - just to make sure there are enough leftovers.

 Yes, I know, it defeats the object of a thrifty supper, but hey - in our house, bubble and squeak has to have sprouts in it!